 This degree plan is effective for those starting in fall 2015 through summer 2016

 Major (54 hrs)

 Principles of Accounting I (3 hrs)

 Student selects desired courses

-For more information about other schools with online bachelor’s degree programs, search GetEducated.com's complete database of online bachelor's degree programs.
+For more information about other schools offering bachelor’s, search GetEducated.com's complete database of online bachelor degree programs.